 Press and drain tofu, pouring of liquid as necessary.
 This will take about 10 minutes using a tofu press.
 If pressing between plates with weights, it might take up to an hour.

 While oven is preheating and tofu is pressing, stir together all other ingredients into a medium-sized mixing bowl.

 When tofu is fully pressed and drained, crumble into small pieces directly into the mixing bowl with other ingredients.
 Toss and still to evenly coat.

 Turn onto a silicon baking sheet - or baking sheet covered with parchment paper and put in oven for 35-45 minutes, checking at intervals (see next instruction).

-After putting in oven, set you timer for 15 minutes.
-Open the oven and turn and stir, moving the dryer tofu on the outer edges to the center and the center out to the outer edges.
+After putting in oven, set the timer for 15 minutes.
+Open the oven and turn and stir, moving the more dry tofu on the outer edges to the center and the center out to the outer edges.
 Put back in the oven and check again in 15 minutes.

 After stirring the second time, put back in the oven and check every 2 minutes for 5-10 minutes.
 This tends to dry out fast.
 It will be done when it's a little browned and dried.